skip to content

 Biography

 Kasparas Petkevicius [pɛt-kɛ:-vɪ-tʃus] holds a BSc degree in Biochemistry from the University of Bath (2013), with a one-year work placement at the MRC Protein Phosphorylation Unit in Dundee, Scotland.
 He then pursued a Wellcome Trust PhD Programme in Metabolic and Cardiovascular Disease at the Institute of Metabolic Science, University of Cambridge (2018), where he conducted his research in Antonio Vidal-Puig's group, investigating the role of adipose tissue macrophage lipid metabolism in obesity.
 Following the PhD, Kasparas joined AstraZeneca in Gothenburg, Sweden, as a postdoctoral fellow to study the biological importance of newly identified proteins that regulate cellular phospholipid composition.
 In 2021, he advanced to the role of Associate Principal Scientist at AstraZeneca, where he focused on early-stage drug discovery and target validation in metabolic disease.
-Kasparas has taken on an MRC 'Springboard to Independence' position in April 2023, where he will lead an independent research programme on phospholipid metabolism in mitochondria.
+Kasparas took on an MRC 'Springboard to Independence' position at the MBU in April 2023, where he is leading an independent research programme on phospholipid metabolism in mitochondria.

 Selected Publications